pj013525/Packages-Installations-and-hands-on-Projects/README.md

-# This is a sample Read.me file
+# 🚀 Tools and Technologies Used

 Welcome to this repository!
 This project integrates various modern DevOps tools and practices.
 Below is a list of essential tools used in this project, with small logos and a brief description.

----

-### 🚀 Tools and Technologies Used

 | Tool | Description | Logo |
 |------|-------------|------|